narengan/cis/iam.md

    or

-   click the row of the CIS instance on the resource list main page and copy the GUID for the service instance id
+   Click the row of the CIS instance on the resource list main page and copy the GUID for the service instance ID.